Aetherinox/csf-firewall/README.md

 ### Install Using Patcher

-If you've like to use this repo's patcher to install ConfigServer Firewall, download the patch:
+If you would like to install ConfigServer Firewall using this repo's patcher; download the patch:
 ```shell ignore
 git clone https://github.com/Aetherinox/csf-firewall.git
 ```